 Tamarindo is a surfer's dream

 Located about 1.5 hours from Liberia, on Costa Rica's northern Pacific coast, is one of the most popular surf beaches for all skill levels.
-This is particularly true in December and January when the waves are larger, attracting surfers from around the globe.
-The long, soft-sand beach and abundance of surf schools in the area make it an enticing option for beginners, while the variety of nearby hotels and restaurants ensure a comfortable stay.
-Keep in mind that Tamarindo’s increasing popularity over the years means that you’ll likely be sharing the water with a crowd of visitors and locals with a range of experience.
-So if you’re heading here, do learn a bit about local surf etiquette before entering the water.
+This is particularly true in December and January, when the waves are larger, attracting surfers from around the globe.
+The long, soft-sand beach and abundance of surf schools in the area make it an enticing option for beginners.
+At the same time, the variety of nearby hotels and restaurants ensure a comfortable stay.

 Playa Guiones

 Offering over 300 days of surfable waves each year, Playa Guiones is two hours down the coast from Tamarindo.
-The sheer amount of space means surfers of any ability can cruise along at their own pace, with beginners sticking closer to the beach and advanced surfers paddling further out to catch more challenging waves (beginners and intermediate surfers should always consult a local or specialist about conditions prior to paddling out).
-You’ll work up quite the appetite surfing, and Playa Guiones has your cravings covered with an assortment of eateries in the area, including gluten-free and vegan options in the nearby health-conscious haven of Nosara.
+The sheer amount of space means surfers of any ability can cruise along at their own pace, with beginners sticking closer to the beach and advanced surfers paddling farther out to catch more challenging waves (beginners and intermediate surfers should always consult a local or specialist about conditions prior to paddling out).

-Peaceful Playa Samara
+Peaceful Playa Sámara

 Plan your trip to Costa Rica